thanusha001/smartcampus-full-stack-development-/README.md

 - Add more detailed analytics for students' progress tracking.
 - Enable real-time notifications for students and faculty on upcoming events and deadlines.

+## Description
+Smart Campus is a digital platform designed to make college management easier for students, faculty, and administrators.
+It allows students to check their attendance, view results, submit assignments, and apply for leave.
+Faculty can update attendance, assign grades, upload assignments, and offer short-term courses.
+Administrators can manage all user accounts, approve courses, handle leave requests, and share important updates with everyone.

+By automating tasks like attendance and assignment submissions, the Smart Campus system helps save time, reduces paperwork, and improves communication between students, teachers, and staff.
+It’s built using JavaScript for the frontend and Python with MySQL for the backend, ensuring that it's reliable, secure, and easy to use.